 Many traders fall into the trap of always thinking that there is something better than they have right now.
 Traders that think this way is placing their focus on the wrong things.

 Success in trading has a lot more to do with your skills that it has with your trading system.
 With the right trading skills, a trader can trade profitably with the simplest of trading systems.

-Another reason why traders want to hop from system to system is because they don’t understand that losing is part of the game.
+Another reason why traders want to hop from system to system is that they don’t understand that losing is part of the game.